 Dear Friends and Clients,

-Thank you for your business and trust with your tax and financial affairs.
-As I move into Post-tax season mode, I will be focusing on business and personal financial planning.
+Now that extensions are done, I will be focusing on business and personal financial planning.
 Please call to discuss your situation, and how I can help you achieve your financial goals.

 A new tax scam is out there - hackers file a fraudulent return with your information and have the deposit made into YOUR bank account.
 They then get in touch claiming to be the IRS with instructions on where to refund the money to (their own account of course).
 If this happens (or you see any IRS deposit that you don't know about), get in touch with me and we'll handle it correctly.FYI, the IRS will never get in touch with you by phone or e-mail.
 They always correspond first by mail.